Millennium History

 July 27, 1794:with the execution of Robespierre and his closest collaborators, the Terror ends It is called Regime of Terror or simply Terror the darkest and bloodiest period of the French Revolution, which began in July 1793 and ended in July 1794, precisely on the 27th, with the execution

-• Zabaione ... from the '400
+• Eggnog ... from the 1400s

 A table set in the 1400s.
 In this post you will find a recipe for making zabaglione as indicated by Maestro Martino da Como How about trying for the Christmas holidays now a zabaglione is imminent fifteenth century?
 The recipe you can find it below, from a manuscript by Maestro Martino da

-• Renaissance Cooking Recipes:Rice with Almond Milk
+• Renaissance Cuisine Recipes:Rice with Almond Milk

 Sumptuous late Renaissance banquet.
 This recipe for rice with almond milk dates back to the 1400s Another recipe directly taken from a text by the great Renaissance cook Maestro Martino da Como.
 This almond milk rice at the time it was consumed mainly on fasting days, for example during Le

-• Did Cosimo de 'Medici have a Twin Brother?
+• Did Cosimo de 'Medici have a twin brother?

 • Painting and History:Louis XV and the Favorite-Prostitute